EduardoVB/NewTab/control-source/lib/ReadMe_VBA6_dll.txt

 Tab is a reserved keyword in VB6, but you can remove that restriction.
-To be able to compile with Tab property, you need to replace VSA6.DLL with this version.
+To be able to compile with Tab property, you need to replace VBA6.DLL with this version.
 VBA6.DLL is in VB6's installation folder, usually:
 C:\Program Files (x86)\Microsoft Visual Studio\VB98\

+Note: this DLL is for SP6, so it is assumed that you already have SP6 (Service Pack 6) installed for your VB6 IDE.

 Also, you need to change the line:
 #Const COMPILE_WITH_TAB_PROPERTY = 0